TUmans/OpenCvSharp4.Cuda/README.md

 OpenCvSharp.Cuda is a cross-platform .NET extension for [OpenCvSharp](https://github.com/shimat/opencvsharp) by Shimat.
 It provides comprehensive .NET bindings for OpenCV's CUDA modules, enabling GPU-accelerated image processing and computer vision.

+> [!NOTE]
+> I plan to add OpenCV 5.x version.
+But it will take some time.
+Currently enjoy 4.13.

 ## Features

 ### 1. Functional Access via `Cv2Cuda`